Lucarda/pd-pulqui/README.md

 # pd-pulqui #

-An audio limiter algorithm for soundfiles developed on [Pure-Data](https://github.com/pure-data/pure-data).
+An audio limiter algorithm developed on [Pure-Data](https://github.com/pure-data/pure-data).

 It is named "Pulqui" because it sounds the same as "Pull key".
-It's the [Mapuche](https://en.wikipedia.org/wiki/Mapuche) word for "arrow" and was also used to name a famous Argentine jet aircraft prototype [->](https://en.wikipedia.org/wiki/FMA_I.Ae._27_Pulqui_I).
+It's the [Mapuche](https://en.wikipedia.org/wiki/Mapuche) word for "arrow" and was also used to name an Argentine jet aircraft prototype [->](https://en.wikipedia.org/wiki/FMA_I.Ae._27_Pulqui_I).

-The algorithm first scans the given audio file and generates a "side-chain" file that is later combined with the original file.
+The algorithm works scanning audio files or live signal.
+In both cases the scan generates a "side-chain" signal that is used to manipulate the original signal.
+The live signal process takes at least a theoretical 50ms (one 20hz period) of latency.

-**pulqui** is a Pd patch with a Pd external.
-The patch is for real-time combination and outputs to file(s), other software (with Jack for example) or to audio hardware via the sound-card.
-The external is for generating the "side-chain" file.

-The Pd patch has 6 stereo channels (can also be mono) so that it can be used as a "Multi-Band Limiter".
-A file for each cross-over band must be supplied.

-## The "side-chain" file. ##
+## The "side-chain" signal. ##

-We copy the original file:
+From a given signal:

 ```
      /\